 Relentless Exposure to Toxic Substances Continues

-Although lead use was banned nearly 40 years ago, the metal can still be found in several products and materials including peeling old paint, tainted water, and contaminated soil.
+Although lead use was banned more than 40 years ago, the metal can still be found in several products and materials including peeling old paint, tainted water, and contaminated soil.

 Disturbingly, lead exposure can contribute to serious and irreversible health problems in children such as delayed physical growth, cognitive impairment, and other developmental issues.

 Since its ban, blood lead levels in children have decreased more than 90 percent.
 But the fact remains that many children in the U.S. – 500,000, the CDC estimates – currently live with blood levels far above the norm.

 What’s more, lead isn’t the only toxic substance that threatens the health of the American public.
 Silica dust, coal dust, asbestos, and other harmful minerals, substances, and chemicals have also been — for decades — a real burden for the entire population.

 Asbestos, for example, is a naturally-occurring material that wasn’t identified as dangerous until only a few decades ago.
 The mineral was used in abundance in construction and product manufacture from the Industrial Age up until the 1990s.
 But its dangers have affected hundreds of thousands of unknowing workers for decades.
 Around 3,200 Americans are diagnosed with mesothelioma – a lethal, asbestos-related cancer – every year.

 Asbestos-related complications are among the top cases of occupational disease, rivaling other types of poisoning, skin disease, hearing loss, and respiratory conditions, for example.
 The CDC estimates that between 26,000 and 72,000 deaths occur in the U.S. every year due to occupational disease.